 Exercise a high degree of caution in Madagascar.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources for possible new security risks and changes to local conditions.

-- Presidential elections will be held on 7 November 2018.
-Political instability may impact security in the capital and the regions.
-Follow the instructions of local authorities and avoid any demonstrations, rallies and public gatherings in the lead up to, and during the election period.
+- Following second round of presidential elections held on 19 December 2018, political tensions persist with risk of unrest escalating in the lead up to final results.
+Political instability may impact security both in the capital and the regions.
+Follow the instructions of local authorities and avoid any demonstrations, rallies and public gatherings in the lead up to, and during, the election period.
 See

 Safety and security